Informatievlaanderen/OSLOthema-thermAI/README.md

 ### `responsibleOrganisation`

-The name of the organisation that is responsible for the data standard.
+The name of the organisation(s) that is responsible for the data standard.

 #### `name`